TheAcharya/Airlift/README.md

 ### Prerequisite

-You must pass a single `*.csv` file for upload.
+You must pass a single `*.csv` or `*.json` file for upload.
 The CSV file must contain at least 2 rows.
 The first row will be used as a header.

 <details><summary>Obtain your Airtable's Personal Access Token:</summary>
 <p>